Copyright Trivia Night

 In 2010, with the support and endorsement of the Provost's Office, the University of Michigan Library joined the Compact for Open-Access Publishing Equity (COPE).
 The library made a two-year commitment to subsidize author publication fees for U-M authors publishing in open access journals.
 That program ended in March 2012 after all the funding had been allocated.
 It supported the publication of 39 articles.

-The Orphan Works Project is being led by the Copyright Office of the University of Michigan Library to identify orphan works.
-Orphan works are books that are subject to copyright but whose copyright holders cannot be identified or contacted.
-Our immediate focus is on digital books held by HathiTrust, a partnership of major research institutions and libraries working to ensure that the cultural record is preserved and accessible long into the future.
+The Orphan Works Project was a project led by the Library Copyright Office to identify orphan works.
+Orphan works are works that are subject to copyright but whose copyright holders cannot be identified or contacted.
+The project focused on digital books held by HathiTrust.
+The project was discontinued before any of the identified orphan works were made available.